-A covered individual who applies for benefits will receive a portion of their weekly wages, based on income.
-Wages will be calculated similarly to UI.4 In order to ensure the program is viable for all workers, workers with the lowest wages would receive a higher portion of their wages.
+Covered individuals who apply for benefits will receive a portion of their weekly wages based on income.
+Wages will be calculated similarly to UI.
+In order to ensure the program is viable for all workers, workers with the lowest wages would receive a higher portion of their wages.